mclean-connor/keyme-ml/README.md

    ```bash
    poetry install
    ```
+3. Each model has a config defined under its `__init__.py` file.
+Make sure training parameters and training data parths are defined and updated.
-3. A dict of the trainable `model_name`s is listed under `models/__init__.py` as `models`.
+4. A dict of the trainable `model_name`s is listed under `models/__init__.py` as `models`.
 To train a model locally you can run:
    ```bash
    poetry run scripts/train_model.py --model {YOUR_MODEL_NAME}
    ```

 ### Training remotly and deploying with Modal

 Similar to how we train locally, we can also utilize cloud training resources provided by modal.
+Before continuing, make sure step 3 above is completed.

 1. Configure Modal by running the following command:
    ```bash